Dr Choo Bok Ai

 MBChB (UK), MRCP (UK), FRCR (UK), FAMS

-Dr Choo is a Senior Radiation Oncologist with 16 years of experience in caring for patients with cancer.
-He practices at Icon SOC clinics at Farrer Park, Mount Elizabeth, Gleneagles and Mount Alvernia.
+Dr Choo is a specialist in radiation oncology with 16 years of experience caring for patients with cancer.
+He practices at Icon SOC Farrer Park, Mount Elizabeth, Gleneagles and Mount Alvernia.

-His wide ranging practice includes advanced radiation therapy technologies, precision medicine and the treatment of breast, gynaecological, head and neck, skin and sarcoma cancers.
-Dr Choo is skilled in the use of IMRT, IGRT, VMAT, RapidArc, SBRT and SRS in treating cancers.
-He helped set up the first MRI based cervical interstitial and intracavity brachytherapy during his tenure at National University Hospital from 2009-2018, and has taught at various postgraduate teaching courses within the region.
+His practice includes the use of evidence-based radiation therapy technologies and the treatment of breast, gynaecological, head and neck, skin and sarcoma cancers.
+Dr Choo has knowledge in the delivering of a number of radiation therapy techniques, including IMRT, IGRT, VMAT, RapidArc, SBRT and SRS in treating cancers.
+He helped set up the first MRI based cervical interstitial and intracavity brachytherapy during his tenure at National University Hospital from 2009-2018, and has taught a number of postgraduate courses in the region.